 - Wear a fabric headband on hair edges after applying edge treatment

-- Apply Tea Tree Oil to your hair edges before going to bed.
+- Apply small amount of Organic Hair Products to hair edges before going to bed.

 Hair Gel Treatments that Make Edges Grow Back

-At bedtime it's a good idea to apply an edge gel or cream, and then put on a cloth headband around the head.
+At bedtime it's a good idea to apply the organic hair cream, and then put on a fabric headband around the hairline edges.
 This holds the treatment on the edges as it marinates and acts as a fertilizer under the headband overnight.
-Do this treatment every night before bed and you will notice a difference in your hair edges growth.
+Do this treatment every night before bed, and you will notice a difference in your hair edges growth.
 You will notice a difference in progress in about 3 months.

 Wearing braids do not make the hair come out; braids actually help the hair to grow because it is a protective style.
-But just make sure the braids that are around the edges/temple-line are not too tight or sectioned small.
+But just make sure the braids that are around the edges are not too tight or sectioned small.
 Actually, when making braids aroung the hairline, section the braids larger than usual.
-Ponytail wig-pieces and holding gel is a bad combination, this will definitely make the hair edges come right out of the scalp (if this style is worn too often).
+Ponytail wig-pieces and holding gel is a bad combination, this will definitely make the hair-edges come right out of the scalp (if this style is worn too often).

 African Americans that wear their natural hair are more likely to not have their edges fall out by the roots.
 When wearing the hair naturally and without perms, the hair and edges have a better chance of growing stronger, longer, and of course healthier.